Click here to meet the new Elder Board.

 - Shepherd the church by being an example and role model.

 - Care about the spiritual and physical well being of congregants; pray regularly for the sick.

-- Oversee the central South Barrington campus, all regional campus ministries (including Casa de Luz), and the Willow Creek Association.
+- Oversee the central South Barrington campus, all regional campus ministries (including Casa de Luz), and the Global Leadership Network.

 The Elders of Willow Creek are responsible for the following, but will delegate to qualified others in the body so these duties are carried out effectively.